daalmeid/Philosophers/README.md

 ```
 ./philo [number_of_philosophers] [time_to_die] [time_to_eat] [time_to_sleep] [number_of_times_each_philosopher_must_eat (optional)]
 ```
+You can use the following visualizer to make the logs easily readable: https://nafuka11.github.io/philosophers-visualizer/.
+All credits to the
+GitHub user **nafuka11**. **NOTE:** For the sake of readability, I added a log that registers when a philosopher finished eating, which might give an error message in the visualizer but shouldn't affect the results.
 The time values must be given in milliseconds.
 Large numbers of philosophers might not work.
 Have fun!